-- May get some extra benefits that Original Medicare doesn't cover-like vision, hearing, and dental services. - Generally, need to use doctors who are in the plan's network (for nonemergency or non-urgent care). - May pay a premium for the plan in addition to the monthly Part B premium.
-Plans may have a \$0 premium or may help pay all or part of your Part B premiums. - Can't buy supplemental coverage (like Medigap).
+- May get some extra benefits that Original Medicare doesn't cover-like certain vision, hearing, and dental services. - Generally need to use providers who are in the plan's network (for non-emergency or non-urgent care). - May pay a premium for the plan in addition to the monthly Part B premium.
+Plans may have a \$0 premium or may help pay all or part of your Part B premiums. - Can't buy a Medigap policy.